damachine/coolerdash/README.md

 > [!IMPORTANT]
 > #### CoolerDash Runtime:
+> - Don't forget to enable/start the service `systemctl enable --now coolerdash.service`.
+> - The application starts with preset default settings-
-> - All settings are managed in `/etc/coolerdash/config.ini`.
+> - If needed.
+All settings are managed in `/etc/coolerdash/config.ini`.
 > - After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.

 > [!TIP]